Finance glossary

 TaxesAnnual tax slip from your employer showing earnings and payroll deductions.

-Example: You need your T4 to file taxes.
+Example: Example: You need your T4 to file taxes.

 Notice of Assessment (NOA)